 Hold the mouthpiece in place and flush the rebreather with diluent, this might assist in the recovery of consciousness.
-A skilled and experienced rebreather user should be able to assess a buddy's system to identify a problem and affect a cure e.g. by opening the O2 cylinder valve.
+A skilled and experienced rebreather user should be able to assess a buddy's system to identify a problem and affect a cure e.g. by opening the O_2 cylinder valve.
 If no probable cause can be identified then an assisted ascent should be carried out, regularly flushing the buddy's system to ensure a respirable mix is present in the loop.
-Operating the unconscious diver's BC inflator/deflator with your right hand, the back of your hand can be used to hold the mouthpiece in place.
+Operating the unconscious diver's BC inflator/deflator with your right hand to control the ascent, the back of your hand can be used to hold the mouthpiece in place, leaving your left hand free to hold the diver and control the loop volume.